georgebsr/100-days-of-code-with-codecademy/README.md

 # Day 17
 ## Leetcode
 I had very little free time today so all I did was to solve some easy Leetcode challenges.

 # Day 18
 ## JavaScript Syntax: Training Days
 Today, I worked on the Training Days project, which focuses on improving variable scope in JavaScript.
 The project simulates a training schedule for athletes by assigning them a random event and determining how many days they need to train.

 ## Concepts Learned:
 - Global vs. Local Scope: Moved variables to the appropriate scope to avoid unexpected behavior.
 - Function Parameters: Made functions more reusable by passing variables as arguments instead of relying on global scope.
 - Code Optimization: Reduced redundant variable declarations and improved maintainability.

 [TrainingDays.js](https://github.com/georgebsr/100-days-of-code/blob/main/Training%20Days/TrainingDays.js)

-## Code Challenges: JavaScript Fundamentals

-I also practiced on JavaScript Syntax: Variables, Data Types, Conditionals, Functions

 # Day 19
 ## Code Challenges: JavaScript Fundamentals

-I continued practicing on JavaScript challenges on Codecademy
+I practiced on JavaScript Syntax: Variables, Data Types, Conditionals, Functions

 # Day 20
 ## Code Challenges: JavaScript Fundamentals
 I continued practicing on JavaScript challenges on Codecademy

 My progress so far: